Bahram Beyzai: Filmmaking in the 1980s

 In 1981, the revolutionary leaders started the Iranian Cultural Revolution, as a result of which Beyzaie, among many others, was expelled from the university.
 He continued writing and making films, though.
 His screenplay Ruz-e Vaqe'e (The Fateful Day) was adapted into a film in 1995 and another screenplay was adapted into a film named Fasl-e Panjom (The fifth season) in 1996, while he also made four of his finest films.
 He also edited Ebrahim Hatamikia's Borj-e Minu (Minoo Tower).

-1990–present
+1990–2025

-He married the actress and make-up artist Mozhdeh Shamsai in 1992.
 After Mosaferan, he failed to get a permit to produce several screenplays.
 In 1995, he left Iran for Strasbourg at the invitation of the International Parliament of Writers.
 Soon however, he returned and staged The Lady Aoi in Tehran.

-In 2001, he made his best-selling film Killing Mad Dogs, after which he managed to stage three plays before he left Iran for the United States.
+In 2001, he made his film Killing Mad Dogs, after which he staged three plays.

-He left Iran in 2010 at the invitation of Stanford University, and has since been the Daryabari Visiting Professor of Iranian Studies, teaching courses in Persian theatre, cinema and mythology.
-He has given workshops on the Shahnameh, the history of Iranian performing arts, Iranian and Semitic myths, etc. He has also staged several plays, including his nine-hour Tarabnameh.
+He left Iran in 2010 at the invitation of Stanford University, and was the Daryabari Visiting Professor of Iranian Studies, teaching courses in Persian theatre, cinema and mythology.
+He gave workshops on the Shahnameh, the history of Iranian performing arts, Iranian and Semitic myths.
+Beyzai also staged several plays, including his nine-hour Tarabnameh.